JSilvestrini/TCG-Scrapers/README.md

 ## Introduction

-This repository contains some scrapers that can be used to gather around 140,000 different trading cards from various card games.
+This repository contains some scrapers that can be used to gather around 140,000 trading cards from various card games.
 The main purpose of this was so I could have a dataset to create a GAN (Generative Adversarial Network) and learn more about PyTorch.

+**Note:** Some scrapers consider a reprint a new card as long as it is in a different set than the original (Magic the Gathering is one of these).

 ## Contents